Folkwise-io/mintbean-cli/README.md

 Run `mint` for list of commands

 ### Basic flow
-After setting up your first-time config, creating a project and deploying is easy as:
+After completing first-time config (see below), creating a project and deploying is easy as:

 ```
 mint new <my-project>